Mediatek-Cloud/MCS/api_references/README.md

 ###Authentication

 All request sent to the API need to be authenticated.
-A bearer token for Authentication key in the HTTP header is required.
-If not provided, the server will respond with a 401 Unauthorized message.
+A Bearer token for `Authentication` key in the HTTP header is required.
+If not provided, the server will respond with an  Unauthorized message.

 ###API Keys